mapeditor/tiled/docs/reference/tmx-map-format.rst

 **Version 1.4**

-The TMX (Tile Map XML) map format used by
-`Tiled <http://www.mapeditor.org>`__ is a flexible way to describe a tile based map.
+TMX and TSX are `Tiled <http://www.mapeditor.org>`__'s own formats for storing tile maps and tilesets, based on XML.
+TMX provides a flexible way to describe a tile based map.
 It can describe maps with any tile size, any amount of layers, any number of tile sets and it allows custom properties to be set on most elements.
 Beside tile layers, it can also contain groups of objects that can be placed freely.

-Note that there are many :doc:`libraries and frameworks <support-for-tmx-maps>` available that can work with TMX maps.
+Note that there are many :doc:`libraries and frameworks <support-for-tmx-maps>` available that can work with TMX maps and TSX tilesets.

-In this document we'll go through each element found in this map format.
+In this document we'll go through each element found in these file formats.
 The elements are mentioned in the headers and the list of attributes of the elements are listed right below, followed by a short explanation.
 Attributes or elements that are deprecated or unsupported by the current